forcedotcom/lightning-language-server/CONTRIBUTING.md

 1. Send us a pull request when you are done.
 We'll review your code, suggest any needed changes, and merge it in.

+### Committing

+1. We enforce commit message format.
+We recommend using [commitizen](https://github.com/commitizen/cz-cli) by installing it with `npm install -g commitizen` and running `npm run commit-init`.
+When you commit, we recommend that you use `npm run commit`, which prompts you with a series of questions to format the commit message.
+Or you can use our VS Code Task `Commit`.
+1. The commit message format that we expect is: `type: commit message`.
+Valid types are: feat, fix, improvement, docs, style, refactor, perf, test, build, ci, chore and revert.
+1. Before commit and push, Husky runs several hooks to ensure the commit message is in the correct format and that everything lints and compiles properly.

 ### CLA

 External contributors will be required to sign a Contributor's License